Leadership Team

 Erika is originally from Florida where they got their Bachelor’s degree in Wildlife Ecology and Conservation at the University of Florida.
 They’ve worked with numerous species including freshwater mussels, California Spotted owls, Florida Bonneted bats, and most recently the Streaked Horned Lark for the 2022 field season with Ecostudies.
 In the off-season, they’ve been helping out the restoration crew as a technician.
 In their free time, Erika enjoys knitting and taking their dog on solo hiking trips.
 They hope to get their Master’s degree someday focusing on endangered species.

-Favorite native species: American dipper
+Favorite native species: bufflehead

 Partnerships Program